micropython/micropython/docs/wipy/general.rst

 .. warning::

-   The GPIO pins of the WiPy are NOT 5V tolerant, connecting them to voltages higer than 3.6V will cause irreparable damage to the board.
+   The GPIO pins of the WiPy are NOT 5V tolerant, connecting them to voltages higher than 3.6V will cause irreparable damage to the board.
 ADC pins, when configured in analog mode cannot withstand voltages above 1.8V.
 Keep these considerations in mind when wiring your electronics.